 This pop-up book/art show was a feature at events at the Casa Loma Ballroom in St. Louis, MO, and the BlackBerry Lodge in Cherryville, MO.
 The artist then took the show on for private viewings in Los Angeles, CA; Ventura, CA; Santa Barbara, CA; Waynesboro, TN and Asbury Park, NJ.

 Magic Garden Pop-Up Gallery

 August 24, 2018

-At once installation art and exhibition, The St. Louis Magic Garden Pop-Up Art Gallery was a one day only experience.
+At once installation art and exhibition, The St. Louis Magic Garden Pop-Up Gallery was a one-day-only experience.
 For this event, artists Cassandra Pereira and Steven Cossey transformed a tunnel path through a small forest of trees into an art gallery filled with selections of their work and the work of several invited guest artists.